How to Identify Hidden Mold Toxicity (and What to Do About It)

 The Environmental Relative Moldiness Index (ERMI) test, which uses DNA technology to detect the types of mold present in dust, is more sensitive but also has limitations in the algorithms that are used to predict how much toxic mold is present.
 It often underestimates how significant the health impacts are.
 In my practice, I currently use a DNA scan called HC-45 that detects 45 different molds and ELISA testing for 15 mycotoxins in dust samples.
 If any of them are elevated, I recommend investigating further.

 Getting rid of toxic mold can be dangerous if you do it yourself.
 I highly recommend finding a remediation company that will safely remove the mold for you.
 (State laws vary so much on requirements for inspectors and remediation companies.
 Ask lots of questions and get recommendations to help you choose wisely.)
 The remediation company should set up containment so the toxins don’t get spread everywhere.
 Using most mold sprays and chemicals can make people even sicker by adding even more toxins, so I highly recommend avoiding them.
-You can find other cleaning options that work on my site.
 When very sick from mold, it may take getting rid of belongings that can’t be adequately cleaned including sofas, mattresses, clothing, and other items.
 Some people end up having to move out of their homes or offices to get better.

 Should we all be testing for mold regularly, or only if it seems to be an issue?